 Garfield County Commission favors OHV use on roads surrounding Silt

-Garfield County Commissioners voiced support Monday for a proposal that would allow people to use off-highway vehicles on county roads surrounding Silt proper.
+Garfield County commissioners voiced support Monday for a proposal that would allow people to use off-highway vehicles on county roads surrounding Silt proper.

 Though commissioners asked whether these proposed routes were safe enough to allow OHV use, they eventually agreed they didn’t pose any major traffic issues.